Altreus/blog.altre.us/content/posts/my-name-is-url.md

 ### `?q=url`

-TODO: Make this more graspable

 This is called the *query string*.
-I chose a search engine as an example on purpose because it exemplifies the purpose of a query string, but any resource on the internet can use a query string, although the vast majority of them don't.
+I chose a search engine as an example on purpose because it exemplifies the purpose of a query string.
+In truth, any resource on the internet can use a query string, although the vast majority of them don't.
+This is because most resources on the internet are just static things like images and pages.

-The query string allows you to provide parameters to the resource, in the case that the resource can provide you different information depending on the parameters.
-A good example is—oh!
+The query string allows you to provide parameters to the resource.
+I mentioned that every resource on the internet can accept a query string; this is true, but unless the resource is created to make use of it, it will simply do nothing at all.
+Try it yourself with any site you currently have open: if there's no ? in the URL, add one, and some gubbins after it, and see if it reacts.

+In the case that the resource *is* designed to accept parameters, this is how the parameters are provided.
+There is absolutely no restrictions on what the query string can contain[^6], but the particular resource identified by the URL will almost certainly only understand certain queries.

+Trying to think of a good example—oh!
 A search!
-This resource is returning the results of performing a search on a massive index of information somewhere.
+In our DDG example, the root resource is returning the results of performing a search on a massive database of information somewhere.
 The *capability of searching* is the resource; it qualifies as a resource, though, because it can be identified.

 In our example, the query string is being used to send parameters to the resource by using a simple key=value sort of structure.
 If you were to change